djberube/sqlaxe/README.md

 3. `grep`, which filters SQL files similar to unix `grep`.
 However, instead of being line-oriented, it parses the SQL file using sqlglot and searches entire statements.
 If text anywhere in a statement matches, the entire statement is printed out - instead of just the matching line.

 4. `table-name-replace`, which replaces text in table names.
 It accepts a regular expression for the search text, so you can do something like `sqlaxe table-name-replace ^tbl_ ''`.

+4. `table-truncate`, which prepends a TRUNCATE TABLE command before INSERT INTO statements.

 SQLAxe uses sqlglot to parse and output SQL, so it supports a wide variety of dialects of SQL.